Rockwell Automation (ROK)

 One of the first companies to address industrial automation, Rockwell Automation (NYSE:ROK) sells products that help customers extract more efficiency from their machinery.

-Rockwell Automation’s quality is not up to our standards.
+Rockwell Automation’s quality doesn’t meet our bar.
 More profitable opportunities exist elsewhere.

 Why There Are Better Opportunities Than Rockwell Automation